albin21stcentury/hpdf-week1-task/README.md

 ### Prerequisites

 Python flask should be installed to run this code.
-Download python from https://www.python.org/downloads/ and install Flask the official site is http://flask.pocoo.org/docs/0.12/installation/
+Download python from https://www.python.org/downloads/ and install We are using python3 for this app.
+Flask the official site is http://flask.pocoo.org/docs/0.12/installation/